Where Is the Best Area to Stay in Koh Samui for Families?

 Key Takeaways

-- Skip Central Chaweng, Southern Lamai, and Nathon for family stays.
+- Avoid with small kids: Central Chaweng, Southern Lamai, and Nathon as a base

 👉 You might also like my other Koh Samui articles: